Archive product

 Description

-19th-century desk made from Italian walnut, solid Louis Philip walnut with a beautiful patinated finish.
+19th-century desk made of Italian walnut, solid Louis Philip walnut with a beautiful patinated finish.

 Front with five drawers and turned legs.
 Also finished at the back, allowing it to be placed in the center of a room.